 Pennsylvania Weekly Influenza Report

 Flu activity has continued to decrease during the past week in all state regions, and the activity is below the epidemic threshold for the first time since the beginning of the epidemic.
-Highest activity was reported in the Southeast and Northwest regions.
+Highest activity was reported in the Northwest region.

 The code for the geographic spread is 'LOCAL' for week 19 that ended on 5/11/2019.

 A total of 98,453 laboratory-confirmed influenza cases have been reported season to date.
 Confirmed reports were received from 67 Counties out of the 67 Counties.

-Percent of outpatient visits associated with Influenza-Like Illness (ILI) has been high and is still higher than the epidemic threshold for the State regions.
+Percent of outpatient visits associated with Influenza-Like Illness (ILI) has decreased and is below the epidemic threshold for all State regions.

 Confirmed Influenza Laboratory Tests Received by PA DOH Surveillance

 Table 1.
 Influenza Cases (positive by rapid test, PCR, or culture) Reported in Pennsylvania, 9/30/2018 to 5/11/2019 (n=98,453) - Cases by County and Influenza Type*

 * Influenza counts are provisional and may change as more information is received.